 Hello, and thanks for visiting my website!
-I aim to make academic research in the area of sustainability more widely accessible and share a few of my own thoughts!
+I aim to make academic research in the area of sustainability more widely accessible to help close the ‘idea-action gap’ for sustainability and share a few of my own thoughts.

 What I do